How The Star Wars Novels Have Set The Scene For The Last Jedi

 There’s a lot more to the Star Wars franchise than just a blockbuster series of movies.
 In fact, the franchise explores multiple media, including a range of New York Times bestseller novels.
 The more recent books are considered equally canon to the Star Wars story as the films themselves, and Lucasfilm has worked hard to thread a single narrative through them.
 This year has even seen the official “Journey to the Last Jedi” range, books that are designed to set up Episode VIII.

 What clues have Lucasfilm presented us with through these novels?
 What secrets of Star Wars: The Last Jedi have been hinted at, or revealed?
 The range is almost complete, with only Canto Bight due for release on December 5.
 That last book will be mostly focused on the world of Canto Bight, fleshing out this new Star Wars location.
-So we’re in a good place to examine the range so far, and ask what it’s revealed about the grand, sweeping narrative of galactic history.
+So we’re in a good place to examine the range so far and ask what it’s revealed about the grand, sweeping narrative of galactic history.

 Heading to @SW_Celebration next week?
 We have exclusive A2 #VoteLeia poster with every purchase!
 (While stocks last) pic.twitter.com/2ht9jyBwD0